void-linux/void-packages/Manual.md

 - `noshlibprovides` If set, the ELF binaries won't be inspected to collect the provided sonames in shared libraries.

+- `noverifyrdeps` If set, the ELF binaries and shared libaries won't be inspected to collect their reverse dependencies.
+You need to specify all dependencies in the `depends` when you need to set this.

+- `skiprdeps` If set, contains the list of filenames specified by their absolute path in the `$DESTDIR` which will not be scanned for reverse dependencies.
+This may be useful to skip files which are not meant to be run or loaded on the host but are to be sent to some target device or emulation.

 - `nocross` If set, cross compilation won't be allowed and will exit immediately.
 This should be set to a string describing why it fails, or a link to a travis buildlog demonstrating the failure.